mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step12.md

 -  Let's get all the pods name along with their current nginx image version:
    `kubectl get pods -o custom-columns=Pod_MAME:.metadata.name,IMAGE-VER:.spec.containers[*].image`{{execute}}

--  Now, let's proceed with the update on the next step.
+-  Now, let's proceed with the update.
 We will add the `--record` flag to capture and record the history of our rollout

    `kubectl set image deployment/nginx-deployment nginx=nginx:1.17 --record`{{execute}}